Khayyam Institute of Higher Education, Mashhad

 Khayyam University (KHU) is a university in Mashhad, Iran.
 It offers Higher National Degree (HND), undergraduate (bachelor's degree) and postgraduate (master's degree) programs.
 Students study 25 subjects in five major programs of science, literature and humanities, engineering, art and architecture, and administrative sciences.
-More than 6000 students have graduated.
 It has over 49 full-time, 12 part-time academic members, and 256 session instructors with about 5000 students.

 Administration

 This university is private and receives no financial aid from the government.
-It is self-financed by the private budget and fees, which it receives from the students with the confirmation of Ministry of Science, Research and Technology of Iran.
+It is self-financed by the private budget and fees, which it receives from the students.
 The board of trustees is the top governor of the university.
-KHEU is a comprehensive university with many faculties and offers degrees at the Bachelor and Master levels.
+KHEU offers degrees at the Bachelor and Master levels.